Entry requirements

 Am I eligible to apply for the NHS Graduate Management Training Scheme (GMTS)?

-You need a 2:2 degree or above, or equivalent in any subject and the right to work in the UK for the full duration of Scheme.
-Health Analysis requires a 2:2 degree or above in a numerate subject or a degree with at least 30% numerate content.
+You need a 2:2 degree or above, or equivalent in any subject and the right to work in the UK for the full duration of the Scheme.

 Yes.